 THE COST OF TRANSPORTATION IN VIETNAM

-We chose to travel by bus through Vietnam for the most part.
+We chose to travel by bus throughout Vietnam for the most part.
 We generally found these to be clean, efficient and comfortable.
 Some had reclining seats that were bedlike, for longer journeys.

 To reiterate: shop around for prices; we found there were deals to be had.
 If, however, you break into a sweat when you think about masterfully haggling with the experts, 12Go Asia is my go-to site for booking overland travel in Southeast Asia.
-They’ve got buses, trains, and private transport listed, and it’s usually not that much more expensive than you’ll pay in person, so it’s definitely worth checking out.
+They’ve got buses, trains, and private transport listed, and it’s usually only a dollar or two more than you’ll pay in person, so it’s definitely worth checking out.

 Keep in mind that sometimes the buses take less time than advised and you may have to swap buses, which you’re not always pre-informed about.
 For example, from Phong Nha to Danang we switched buses in Hue.
 And from Hoi An to Dalat, we changed vehicles in Nha Trang (but did get to see a lovely sunrise at the beach there).
 Really, for the prices we paid, we couldn’t complain.

 Here’s a breakdown of our journeys:

 Train from Hanoi to Sapa: $32 per person.
 Note: we shared our cabin with two other (snoring) people, so would recommend opting for a private cabin if funds allow (around $61 per person).

 Bus from Sapa to Hanoi: $12 per person.
 We used Sapa Express: comfy seats, lovely views, and a very friendly member of staff was on board.
 Water and a snack were provided, too.
 The company was also very accommodating when we nearly missed the bus.

 Bus from Hanoi to Ninh Binh: $7 per person

 Bus from Ninh Binh to Phong Nha: $12 per person